jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 }
 ```

-> 🚨 Caution: One thing to watch out for is that when you receive and use a library that starts with @ over npm, you should register it without overlapping the alias name.
+> 🚨 Caution: One thing to watch out for is that when we receive and use a library that starts with @ over npm, we should register it without overlapping the alias name.

 After that, if executing the command `ts-node index.ts`, it finds the right path.
 In the case of a build in a deployment environment, the compile command can be used as follows.